danbochman/Real-Time-Action-Recognition/README.md

 You can click the image to view the demo video ^

 ## Usage

+### Prerequisites
+Please note that this is a repository was built on **Python 2.7**.
+Unfortunately, at the time of creating this repo, I did not have the best Git protocols and haven't made a proper requirements.txt - My apologies.

+### Training
 If you want to train the model from scratch you need to download the UCF-101 data, I recommend visiting Jefferey's Huang repository linked above and follow his detailed instructions.

+### Inference
 If you just want to run inference download the pre-trained model here:
 [Link to ResNet101 trained on UCF-101](https://drive.google.com/drive/folders/1gVB5StqgoDJ3IxHUn7zoTzTNxzz3du3d?usp=sharing)